karmab/kcli/README.md

    mask: 255.255.255.0
    gateway: 192.168.0.1
 ```
-Within a net section, you can use name, nic, ip, mac, mask and gateway as keys.
+Within a net section, you can use name, nic, IP, mac, mask and gateway as keys.

-Note that up to 8 ips can also be provided on command line when creating a single vm ( with the flag -1, -2, -3,-4,...)
+Note that up to 8 IPS can also be provided on command line when creating a single VM (with the flag -1, -2, -3,-4,...)
-Also note that if you set reserveip  to True, a reservation will be made if the corresponding network has dhcp and when the provided ip belongs to the network range
+Also note that if you set reserveip  to True, a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range

-- *iso* ( optional)
+- *iso* (optional)
 - *netmasks* (optional)
 - *gateway* (optional)
 - *dns* (optional) Dns servers